OpenSwitchNOS/openswitch-ops/tests/vlan_test.md

 DUT must be running OpenSwitch OS to execute this test, should be by default configured and in the login or bash-shell context.
 ### Test Result Criteria ###
 #### Test Pass Criteria ####
-The reason and status state should only change for the VLAN being modified
+Just one of the vlans get the configuration perfomed
 #### Test Fail Criteria ####
-If more than one VLAN was configured with same options or the VLAN being modified changes to an incorrect state.
+If more than one vlan was configured with same options

-##  VLAN_removed_from_end_of_table ##
+##  test_ft_vlan_removed_from_end_of_table ##
 ### Objective ###
-Verify the functionality of deleting a VLAN and reasigned port to another VLAN.
-The VLAN will be deleted from the end of the VLAN list table.
-Traffic on unmodified VLANs should continue to forward traffic without any loss.
+Verify the functionality of deleting a VLAN and reasigned port to another vlan.
+The Vlan will be deleted from the end of the VLAN list table.
+No traffic should pass through other vlans.

 ### Requirements ###
 The requirements for this test case are:

  - OpenSwitch OS
- - Ubuntu or CentOS for workStations with nmap installed
+ - WorkStations must have nmap installed

 ### Setup ###